Happy International Women’s Day!

 Were organizations simply paying diversity lip service?
 Or are there leaders out there truly championing and celebrating the gift of diversity and the progress inherent in inclusion when everyone has a voice and is considered?

-Enter Katie Telford, Chief-of-Staff to the Canadian Prime Minister.
+Enter Katie Telford, Chief-of-Staff to Canadian Prime Minister, Justin Trudeau.

 At yet another fantastic Lean In Canada event in February this year, Katie Telford rocked my world.

 Katie talked about diversity, equality, and inclusion in politics and business.
 Here are four powerful messages I took away from the evening: